 Another notable thing is that Lopez Island is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Lopez Island’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Overall, Lopez Island’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Lopez Island’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Even though Lopez Island is a smaller town, it has many people who hop on public transportation – mostly a ferryboat for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.